Littering fees for some producers

 What is meant by flexible cover?

-A packaging meeting the following three criteria is defined as a flexible wrapper:
+A packaging meeting the following three criteria is defined as a flexible cover:

 - The packaging is a single-use plastic product.